Alan Jones (racing driver): 1978–1981: Williams

 Jones won seven races in 1980, although the Spanish Grand Prix was later removed from the championship and the Australian Grand Prix was a non-championship race, so only five counted towards the Championship.
 Throughout the season he had a car which consistently made the podium, and he achieved ten during the year.
 At the end of the season he had beaten Nelson Piquet by 13 points in the standings, becoming Australia's first World Champion since Sir Jack Brabham.
 He had a good chance to repeat his success in 1981, but a very combative relationship with Carlos Reutemann led to an intense rivalry that possibly cost both drivers a chance at the championship.
 He finished four points behind Piquet for the championship and three behind Reutemann.

 After winning the championship in 1980, Jones and Williams competed in the then non-championship Australian Grand Prix at Calder Park in November.
 Driving his FW07B against a field consisting mostly of Formula 5000's (and Bruno Giacomelli's Alfa Romeo 179), Jones, who had previously finished 4th in the race in 1977 (he was penalised 60 seconds for a jumped start, and officially finished just 20 seconds behind winner Warwick Brown showing that if not for the penalty he would have won by 40 seconds), joined his father Stan as a winner of the Australian Grand Prix.

-From 1979 to 1981, Jones was awarded the No.1 driver of the season by the editor of the AUTOCOURSE annual.
-During his championship year in 1980, the AUTOCOURSE editor awarded Jones the No.1 slot not just because he was World Champion but because in the editor's opinion "Jones extracted every ounce of potential from the Williams FW07 -and more importantly, he did it consistently.
+From 1979 to 1981, Jones was awarded the No.1 driver of the season by the editor of the Autocourse annual.
+During his championship year in 1980, the editor awarded Jones the No.1 slot not just because he was World Champion but because in the editor's opinion "Jones extracted every ounce of potential from the Williams FW07 -and more importantly, he did it consistently.
 All season Jones never gave anything less than his best."
-In 1981 despite missing the championship, the AUTOCOURSE editor still gave the No.1 driver award to Jones because "in 1981 Alan Jones was outstanding, his racing instincts sharper than ever, his driving aggressive and confident."
+In 1981 despite missing the championship, the Autocourse editor still gave the No.1 driver award to Jones because "in 1981 Alan Jones was outstanding, his racing instincts sharper than ever, his driving aggressive and confident."